charliemagati/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 8 -- 8-cwd_state - Writes and overwrittes the file 'ls -la' with the result of 'ls -la'

 File 9 -- 9-duplicate_last_line - duplicates last line of the file

+File 10 -- 10-no_more_js - deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders